lines-of-codes/QSMSharp/README.md

 - QSM.Core: Common classes shared between projects
 - QSM.Web: Cross-platform web version of the management software
-- QSM.Windows: Original Windows-only version, More complete
+- QSM.Windows: Original Windows-only version, More complete.
+In maintenance mode.

+### QSM.Windows

+QSM.Windows will only receive bugfixes and no new features unless the need for it arises again.
+PRs with new features are still accepted, however.

+This is also because I've moved away from using Windows as a development OS.